dotnet/docs/docs/csharp/pattern-matching.md

 ## Extending to more shape types

-As time goes onk, you need to support other shape types.
+As time goes on, you need to support other shape types.
 As the number of conditions you are testing grows, you'll find that using the `is` pattern matching expressions becomes cumbersome.
 In addition to requiring `if` statements on each type you want to check, the `is` expressions are limited